Buchner accounts for 5 TDs, Notre Dame wins Gator Bowl 45-38

 O’Donnell Fortune returned one of them 100 yards for a touchdown in the fourth quarter, and DQ Smith returned another 47 yards for a score in the first.
 But Buchner bounced back from both miscues to earn his first victory in three career starts.

-Notre Dame (9-4, No. 21 CFP) overcame a 14-point deficit and won despite South Carolina’s scoring on the two pick-6s and on special teams.
+The Irish (9-4, No. 21 CFP) overcame a 14-point deficit and won despite South Carolina scoring on the two interception returns and another on a trick play on special teams.
 Punter Kai Kroger connected with long-snapper Hunter Rogers for one of the oddest TDs in bowl lore.

 Spencer Rattler completed 29 of 44 passes for 246 yards for the Gamecocks (8-5, No. 19 CFP), with an interception and two touchdowns to Xavier Legette.